baycarbone/charm-rancher-integrator/README.md

 $ juju run rancher-integrator/0 unregister --format=yaml
 $ juju run rancher-integrator/0 register name=<name> --format=yaml
 ```
-### Config options
-- url: url of the existing Rancher platform against which registration will be performed.

-- bearer-token: bearer-token needed to access the Rancher api.
-For more information on retrieving
-such a token, please see [rancher-api-keys](https://rancher.com/docs/rancher/v2.5/en/user-settings/api-keys/).

-- (optional) cert-verify: toggles verification of the Rancher platform certificate.
-Setting this to
- 'False' is not recommended but can be useful for development purposes when using a self-signed
- certificate.

 ## Testing

 ```bash
 # Clone the charm code
 $ git clone https://github.com/baycarbone/charm-rancher-integrator && cd charm-rancher-integrator

 # Create a virtual environemnt for the charm code
 $ python3 -m venv venv

 # Activate the venv
 $ source ./venv/bin/activate

 # Install dependencies
 $ pip install -r requirements-dev.txt

 # Run the tests
 $ ./run_tests
 ```